wehlutyk/thesis/content/4-discussion.md

 Following @chemero_after_2008 and @beer_information_2015, we believe that contrasting and combining practical uses of the information-processing and dynamical approaches is the best way to move forward in debates that otherwise turn into scholasticism.
 This section proposes a few avenues to do so in the context of meaning-related cultural evolution.
 The first point we discuss is an additional method that is directly applicable to the previous chapter's data.
-The second, third and fourth points discuss approaches similar to the paradigm presented in the previous chapter, which work with ecological material;
-these approaches must deal with the full complexity of language.
+The second and third points discuss approaches similar to the paradigm presented in the previous chapter, where ecological material is used and the full complexity of language must be dealt with.
-The final point discusses an approach similar to the perceptual crossing paradigm, which works with much simpler interaction situations;
-here the dimensionality of behaviours is lower, such that it should be easier to understand complex dynamical patterns.
+The final point discusses an approach similar to the perceptual crossing paradigm, which uses much simpler interaction situations, creating behaviours of lower dimensionality where it is easier to understand complete dynamical patterns.

 ### Hand-coded meaning classes

 Our first point is an analysis method that combines manual and computational steps.
-It is directly applicable to the data sets of the previous chapter without necessarily adding a notion of context, but is also usable for analysing the data that would be generated by the approaches we delineate further down.
+It is directly applicable to the data sets of the previous chapter without necessarily adding a notion of context, and is also usable for analysing the data that would be generated by the approaches we delineate further down.

-Its first step is to devise a manual measure of the similarity between random pairs of utterances in a tree;
+The first step is to devise a manual measure of the similarity between random pairs of utterances in a tree;
+given such a manual measure, a dimensionality reduction method can be used to represent utterances in a 2-dimensional space.
+Plotting the parent-child links between utterances will then provide a 2D representation of the evolution of meanings in the tree.
-given such a manual measure, a dimensionality reduction method can identify classes of meanings in the tree, and attribute each utterance of the tree to a particular meaning class.
+On such a plot, one can further identify classes of closely-related meanings in the tree (an operation that can also be done through clustering on the similarity measures), and attribute each utterance of the tree to a particular meaning class.
-The operation makes the evolution much more manageable, as each utterance is now assigned to one of a finite number of meaning classes.
+These techniques make the evolution of meaning much more manageable, as each utterance is then assigned to one of a finite number of meaning classes, and each transformation represents a transition from one class to another.
-Since such classes can be approximately represented in a 2-dimensional space (a result of the dimensionality reduction based on similarity measures), it then becomes possible to plot the evolution happening in each tree and observe when a transformation creates a transition from one class to another.
-The transition probabilities between each meaning class also give an idea of the types of transformations that happen most often at the level of meanings, as encoded in the first step.
+The transition probabilities between meaning classes also give an idea of the types of transformations that happen most often at the level of meanings, as encoded by the similarity measure.

 The main challenge for this method is the first step, that is gathering manual measures of similarity between utterances in a tree.
 One reliable approach to this problem is to gather similarity ratings in a triad comparison task [@romney_culture_1996]: manual coders are presented with three utterances, and must decide which of the three is most different in meaning to the other two (in which case the other two are considered to have some degree of similarity).
-While the complete set of triad comparisons grows as $n^3$ ($n$ being the number of utterances in a tree) and is thus too expensive for trees containing 71 utterances (such as in Experiment 3 in the previous chapter), it is not necessary to rate all the combinations in order to obtain a reliable measure.
+While the complete set of triad comparisons grows as $n^3$ ($n$ being the number of utterances in a tree) and is thus too expensive for non-trivial trees (such as in Experiment 3 in the previous chapter, where trees contain 71 utterances), it is not necessary to rate all the combinations in order to obtain a reliable picture of meaning classes in the tree.
 Indeed, in the complete set of triad comparisons, each pair of utterances appears $n-2$ times.
 The so-called Balanced-Incomplete Block Design [@weller_systematic_1988 pp. 49-55] compares triads without repeating pairs more than a fixed number of times, in which case the number of triads grows as $n^2$.
+^[For $n = 71$, as in Experiment 3 of the previous chapter, there are no Balanced-Incomplete Block Designs where each pair of utterances appears exactly once.
-^[A design where each pair appears once for $n = 70$ does not exist, however designs exist for $n = 69$ or $n = 73$, and can be created by removing utterances or adding dummy utterances.
+However, designs exist for $n = 69$ and $n = 73$, and can be created from trees with 71 utterances by removing two random utterances or adding two dummy utterances.
 $n = 69$ yields 805 triad comparisons, and $n = 73$ yields 876 [see @weller_systematic_1988 for the detailed computation].
-More reliable measures can be obtained by having each pair appear twice, which doubles the number of triad comparisons.
+More reliable results can be obtained by using designs where each pair appears exactly twice, which doubles the number of triad comparisons.
 ]
 Triad comparisons can be obtained in large quantities by outsourcing the task on platforms such as Amazon Mechanical Turk, or can alternatively be integrated in the online transmission chain platform.
 ^[Consider for instance an experiment similar to Experiment 3 of the previous chapter, with 71 utterances per tree (one root, and 7 branches of 10 reformulations), and a targeted 70 subjects in total.